jessicarubinwilliams/firebase-practice-api-2/README.md

 To deploy the API to Firebase: `practice-api-2/functions$ npm run deploy`

 ## Key Documentation & Tutorials for Understanding building a Serverless API using Firebase Cloud Functions for Hosting & Express.js Middleware
-Suggested way to proceed with the Firebase Docs if trying to learn how to do what this project does: start with these and then work your way out by clicking links that interest you within these articles
+Suggested way to proceed with the Firebase Docs if trying to learn how to do what this project does: start with these and then work your way out by clicking links that interest you within these articles.
+Skim these before watching the Tutorials but don't expect them to fully make sense until after you've done atleast one if not more of the tutorials.

 _Important note: I didn't understand the official Firebase documentation nearly as well before watching the tutorial videos below as I did after watching them.
 If this is all brand new to you, don't stress if the documentation is not initally easy to understand.
 It will make sense with time and exposure.
 There are lots of other resouces online to help the very beginner._